ntphuongthao/CDI-portal/README.md

 ## Getting Started & Installation

-Install all the necessary packages and library of the project:
+Install all the necessary packages and library of the application:
 ```javascript
 npm install
 ```